theaquamarine/windows-powershell-docs/docset/windows/uev/clear-uevappxpackage.md

 ```

 ## DESCRIPTION
-The **Clear-UevAppxPackage** cmdlet clears a setting in the computer or user sections of the registry that enables or disables the Microsoft User Experience Virtualization (UE-V) synchronization of Windows® 8 apps.
+The **Clear-UevAppxPackage** cmdlet clears a setting in the computer or user sections of the registry that enables or disables the Microsoft User Experience Virtualization (UE-V) synchronization of Windows??
+8 apps.
 If you do not specify the *Computer* or *CurrentComputerUser* parameter, the cmdlet clears the setting for the package families for the current user.

 ## EXAMPLES